mxcl/YOLOKit/README.markdown

 YOLOKit
 =======
-YOLOKit is a delightful library for enumerating Foundation.
+YOLOKit is a delightful library for enumerating Foundation objects.

-Friends don’t let friends use APIs designed thirty years ago.
-Let’s use categories, let’s make new classes, let’s use modern design patterns.
+You only live once: let’s write better code.

 Chainable, Dot-notated, Ruby-like Enumeration